 sudo dnf remove httpd

-This command will remove the Apache package from your system.
+This command uninstalls the Apache package.

 sudo rm -R /etc/httpd/